codahale/veil/docs/src/design/mres.md

 repudiable unless a recipient reveals their public key.
 The `veil.schnorr` keys are randomly generated for each message and all other forms of sender identity which are transmitted are only binding on public information.

-## Randomness Re-Use

-The ephemeral key pair, $d_E$ and $Q_E$, are used multiple times: once for each `veil.akem` header and finally once for the end signature.
-This improves the efficiency of the scheme without reducing its security, per [Bellare et al.'s treatment of Randomness Reusing Multi-Recipient Encryption Schemes][rr-mres].

 ## Ephemeral Scalar Hedging

 In deriving the DEK and ephemeral scalar from a cloned context, `veil.mres`